negativo/blaster-cms/README.md

 If you like it and want to contribute, I'll be glad to look at PR and general advices :)

 ###Ongoing
-All the logics I needed are there, I'm going to do some give a look at everything and refactor old structures remained here and there.
+All the logics I needed are there, I'm going to give a look at everything and refactor old structures remained here and there.
 I really should have done a TDD at start, I know, but I'm really used to debug in console/postman, but I'm playing around with mocha and I like it, I'll integrate it in the near future when I have some time.

 ##Installation